 Interpretation or construction is “the ascertainment of the thought or meaning of the author of, or the parties to, a legal document, as expressed therein, according to the rules of language and subject to the rules of law.” [quoting an encyclopedia article from 1900]

 I should add that even if the words interpret and interpretation are used only to refer to the consciously deliberative part of legal interpretation, they are still polysemous, and therefore potentially ambiguous.
-It can be used narrowly, to refer only to determining the “ordinary meaning” of the text, or it can be used more broadly, to include the entire process of determining the text’s legal meaning—or, as some academics would put it, the text’s contribution to the law.
+They can be used narrowly, to refer only to determining the “ordinary meaning” of the text, or more broadly, to include the entire process of determining the text’s legal meaning—or, as some academics would put it, the text’s contribution to the law.
 Under the broader view, the two processes would be referred to by a single label.
 Under the narrower view, on the other hand, considering factors such as the substantive canons would not be considered part of interpretation, but would come under some separate rubric.
 This idea is similar to Larry Solum’s distinction between interpretation and construction (although in saying that, I’m not taking any position about what should or should not be considered in determining legal meaning).
 Because I’d rather not have dissimilar processes lumped together, and because my interest is in the linguistic aspects of legal interpretation, I prefer the narrower view.
 I’ll therefore use interpret and interpretation consistently with that view.

 Disputes over the meaning of a legal text typically involve conflicting positions about how the text should be understood as a matter of ordinary English.
 Resolving such disputes will require interpretation rather than simply comprehension.
 But the process of comprehension is nevertheless important to my conception of interpretation.
-I view he function of interpretation in the legal context as being to identify the understanding of the text that one would expect to as the output of the comprehension process of a reader fluent in English.
+I view the function of interpretation in the legal context as being to identify the understanding of the text that one would expect to as the output of the comprehension process of a reader fluent in English.
 And it is that understanding that I regard as constituting the provision’s ordinary meaning.

 This approach is, I believe, consistent with the often-repeated statement by Holmes (1899) that the goal of legal interpretation is to determine “what [the] words would mean in the mouth of a normal speaker of English, using them in the circumstances in which they were used[.]”
 And I think it provides a good way to flesh out the concept of ordinary meaning in a way consistent with how language actually works.
 Among other things, this approach accommodates linguistic issues other than word meaning (e.g., syntactic ambiguity), which tend to be slighted in discussions of ordinary meaning.
-(For example, the discussion of ordinary meaning in Reading Law (pp. 69–73) deals solely with word meaning.)
+For example, the discussion of ordinary meaning in Reading Law (pp. 69–73) deals solely with word meaning.

-Under the foregoing conception of legal interpretation, it is easy to see why linguistics is relevant: it provides an empirically-based account of a significant portion of the unconscious knowledge on which our linguistic competence is based, as well as insight into the workings of the comprehension process.
+Under the conception of legal interpretation that I’ve described, it is easy to see why linguistics is relevant: it provides an empirically-based account of a significant portion of the unconscious knowledge on which our linguistic competence is based, as well as insight into the workings of the comprehension process.
 Much the same point was made in an article coauthored by the late Charles Fillmore, who was one of the most important linguists of the past 50 years: “the methods of linguistics [can] serve to bring to conscious awareness the ‘common sense’ that judges share with all native speakers about everyday language” and thereby “enable judges to articulate what they already ‘know’ about possible interpretations” of a disputed text.
 So linguistics can in appropriate cases make it possible for interpretive judgments to be based on the most accurate available information about how language and language-understanding works.

 Note that under this conception of interpretation, meaning is viewed from the reader’s perspective, not the author’s.
-Thus, the goal is not to determine the legislative equivalent of speaker’s meaning.
+So the goal is not to determine the legislative equivalent of speaker’s meaning.
 In fact, I don’t think that there exists such a thing as speaker’s meaning with respect to statutes, rules, and so forth—at least not the kind of speaker’s meaning that is one of the primary subjects of the field of pragmatics.

 I say this because those kinds of legal texts aren’t utterances in any ordinary sense of the word.
 A legislature is not a speaker or author, except in a figurative sense.
 Neither are the legislators, either individually as a group.
 What legislators do in enacting a statute is to approve a text that has been drafted by someone else.
 That is a kind of linguistic act that is different from authoring a written text, and very different from literally uttering a statement.
 In the case of ordinary utterances and texts, the author or speaker’s communicative intent precedes or is concurrent with the composition and production of the utterance or text.
 The opposite is true in the case of legal texts such as statutes and rules: the text is drafted first (typically by legislative staff members), and whatever intention is associated with the statute’s enactment arises afterward.
 This is sufficiently far-removed from the ordinary situation of language use that one shouldn’t take it for granted that there exists a speaker’s meaning (as that term is generally understood) with respect to statutes and similar legal texts.